amina01hu/amina01hu/README.md

 ## Seeking Opportunities 🌐

-I'm passionate about web and mobile app development.
-Let's connect if you're looking for a dedicated and passionate software developer with expertise in both domains!
+I'm passionate about computer vision, automation, and web development.
+Let's connect if you're looking for a dedicated and passionate software developer with expertise in these domains!
 I'm always open to new opportunities and challenges.

 Feel free to reach out! 🚀